Overview

 Translation: If I have hurt you, knowingly or unknowingly, through my thoughts, words, or actions, I humbly ask for your forgiveness.

-Paryushan and Das Lakshan 2023 (September 12th to September 19th | September 19th to September 28th)
+Paryushan and Das Lakshan 2024 (August 31st to September 7th | September 8th to September 17th)

 During these important days, YJA will be posting on social media accounts with information about these days and ideas for practicing Jainism on those days, especially for those of you who are not near temples or may be just starting college and have moved away from home.